jhleebre/llm_playground/README.md

 pyinstaller --onefile --add-data "templates:templates" --add-data "static:static" app.py
 ```

-Once packaging is complete, `app.exe` (or just `app` in MacOS) file will be created in your directory `dist`.
+Once packaging is complete, `app.exe` (or just `app` on MacOS) file will be created in your directory `dist`.
 You can run this file to use the application.
 You might need to adjust the permissions to make the file executable.
 You can do this using the `chmod` command:

 ```bash
 chmod +x dist/app